zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     * Type a single period **.** in the **Row Selector (leave empty for auto-detection)** text field and hit Enter/Return.

         - This instructs APEX to use the root of the JSON object that gets returned from TMDB Movie Details API.
-To learn more, see the Resources section at the end of this lab.

     * For the Returns parameter, select **Single Row**.